-Up till now we’ve discussed growing eBay sales by optimizing the items description, in this post I’m taking a deep dive into the art and science of writing a high-converting eBay listing title (this is the ultimate eBay title builder guide!).
+Up till now we’ve discussed growing eBay sales by optimizing eBay listing design, in this post I’m taking a deep dive into the art and science of writing a high-converting eBay listing title (this is the ultimate eBay title builder guide!).

-Here are the topics I cover in this post:
+Here are the topics I’ll cover in this post:

-3. Aligning Your Title with Customer Search Queries
+- Aligning Your Title with Customer Search Queries – eBay Keywords to use

 What’s the importance of an eBay listing title?

 The title has a direct impact on two major factors:

 1. The chances that eBay will show your item in search results